BAFurtado/PS3/README.md

 1. Addresses chosen with spatial join (instead of individually).
 Enhancement: faster run
 2. Fixed bug construction firm planning house
 3. Introduced new parameter to control for availability of lot space supply for construction
+4. Changed output figures to include lower-upper bound confidence intervals, instead of plotting all runs lines.

 ------
 ``` python 3.9```